fabriziocosta/SemanticFolderVisualizer/README.md

 **Unleash the hidden stories inside your folders.** This AI-powered Semantic Folder Visualizer transforms ordinary file structures into stunning, interactive maps of meaning.
 Powered by GPT and D3.js, it doesn’t just show you what’s inside a directory—it tells you *why it matters*.
 Summarize contents, reveal hidden themes, and explore your digital archives like a living ecosystem.
 Whether you're a researcher, designer, or digital hoarder, this tool makes your data not just visible, but *understandable*.

 ---
+As you hover over the sectors, detailed information about the folder’s contents appears at the bottom, while the full trail of ancestor folders is displayed on the right.
+Clicking on a sector recentres the view around that folder, allowing you to seamlessly dive deeper.
+In this way, you can:

+1. **Descend interactively into the folder you’re interested in**, and
+2. **Explore its contents in context**, without losing your place in the hierarchy.
+---

 ### **Purpose**